corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

 run killFlow id: c243222b-1940-45df-8828-a8496196d274
 ```

-The result of running `killFlow` should look as follows.
+The result of running `killFlow` should look like this:

 ```
 [ERROR] 14:14:32+0000 [flow-worker] corda.flow. - Flow interrupted while waiting for events, aborting immediately {fiber-id=10000004, flow-id=54010768-0e49-4c0b-a996-978cf80ab3d9, invocation_id=e957b4af-f479-4aa0-96ac-9177627bd9ab, invocation_timestamp=2020-02-28T14:02:00.488Z, origin=com.r3.dr.ledgersync.app.services.ReconciliationService, session_id=e957b4af-f479-4aa0-96ac-9177627bd9ab, session_timestamp=2020-02-28T14:02:00.488Z, thread-id=443}
 ```

-The next step, which must be run _after_ `killFlow`, is to run the `StopReconciliationForPartyFlow` flow to update the status of the reconciliation from `IN_PROGRESS` to `STOPPED`.
+The next step, which must be run *after* `killFlow`, is to run the `StopReconciliationForPartyFlow` flow to update the status of the reconciliation from `IN_PROGRESS` to `STOPPED`.
 Not completing this step will prevent the reconciliation scheduler from being able to do reconciliations with that other party and it will also result in a spot in the scheduler's execution pool being permanently occupied by a reconciliation that does not exist.

 ```
 sh
 flow start StopReconciliationForPartyFlow party: "O=PartyB, L=London, C=GB"
 ```

-The result of running the previous flow should look as follows.
+The result of running the previous flow should look as follows:

 ```
 Flow completed with result: kotlin.Unit
 ```

-And if you run the `GetReconciliationStatusForPartyFlow` flow again as follows,
+And if you run the `GetReconciliationStatusForPartyFlow` flow again as follows:

 ```
 sh
 flow start GetReconciliationStatusForPartyFlow party: "O=PartyB, L=London, C=GB", isRequester: true
 ```

-you should see the `lastReconciliationStatus` status set to `STOPPED`.
+You should see the `lastReconciliationStatus` status set to `STOPPED`.

+Sample output, reformatted for readability:
 ```
 Flow completed with result: ReconciliationStatus(
     partyName="O=PartyB, L=London, C=GB",